danskernesdigitalebibliotek/ddb-react/README.md

 - Airbnb's standard is comparatively the [best known](https://github.com/airbnb/javascript/stargazers) and one of the [most used](https://github.com/airbnb/javascript/network/dependents?package_id=UGFja2FnZS0xODIxMTAxOA%3D%3D) in the JavaScript coding standard landscape.

 This makes future adoption easier for onboarding contributors and support is to be expected for a long time.

+##### Editor integration

+Example editor configs that automates code quality and formatting in your editor of choice is provided.

+- VSCode: `make vscode-config`
+- IntelliJ: `make intellij-config`

 ##### Named functions Vs. Anonymous arrow functions